rawpixel-vincent/string-literal-list/README.md

   - `withSuffix($)`: add suffix to all the words.
   - `withDerivatedPrefix($)` and `withDerivatedSuffix($)`: Generate words variants with or without the given suffix/prefix depending on their presence.
   - `value($)`: similar to enum but throws an error if the value doesn't exists.
+  - `enum` Object is exposed as readonly.
+  - `withTrim()`: trim all the words.
+  - `withReplace(search, replacement)`: call the String.prototype.replace on all the words.
+  - `withReplaceAll(search, replacement)`: call the String.prototype.replaceAll on all the words.

 ## Installation